googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/index.md

 Everything starts with [FirestoreDb](obj/api/Google.Cloud.Firestore.FirestoreDb.yml).
 Create an instance using the `Create` or `CreateAsync` methods, passing in your Google Cloud project ID.
-The default credentials will be used to authenticate with the server.
+The default credentials will be used to authenticate with the server. `FirestoreDb` is thread-safe, and we recommend using a single instance across your application where possible.

 From there, you can create, fetch and modify documents, and run queries.

+For customization of credentials and other settings, create a `FirestoreDbBuilder`, set the appropriate properties, and call `Build` to create a `FirestoreDb`.

 # Sample code